GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

   {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/nV0Q1ZN1IJfe5gFgVEgZ.png", alt="Paused on a sink violation when the corresponding checkbox is enabled.", width="800", height="687" %}

   In this example, the execution is paused on a sink violation.

-In XSS attacks, a sink
+{% Aside 'key-term' %}
+DOM-based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
+{% endAside %}

 - Check {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Policy Violations**.